-There are three things you should never discuss with someone you’ve just met: religion, politics, and how long to practice.
+There are three things you should never discuss with someone you’ve just met: religion, politics, and how long should you practice piano.

 You just won’t find any consensus, which is too bad because pianists really, really want to know how many hours to practice a day.

 As a performer and teacher, I get this question constantly.
 As a student, I heard very different answers from famous pianists, which was confusing as hell.

 There were those that said that you shouldn’t need more than two or three hours a day.
 Then there are others who scoff at two hours and proclaim you can’t get anything done in fewer than at least five hours a day on the bench.